Docklands Light Railway: Thamesmead extension

 Mooted throughout the 2010s, an extension across the River Thames to Thamesmead was first proposed in November 2019 as part of the Thamesmead and Abbey Wood OAPF (Opportunity Area Planning Framework).
 Technical and feasibility work began in late 2020.
 Stations would be located at Beckton Riverside and Thamesmead.
-Public consultation into the extension began in 2024.
-Estimated to cost around £1bn, the extension could open in the "early 2030s".
+Public consultation into the extension began in 2023.
+In November 2025, the HM Treasury gave approval in the November budget for TfL and the Greater London Authority (GLA) to be loaned money to build the extension.
+Estimated to cost around £1.7 billion, construction of the extension could start in 2027 and be open in the "early 2030s".

 Thames Wharf station

 As part of the construction of the London City Airport extension, a gap in the viaduct due west of the western end of Royal Victoria Dock, between and stations, was passively safeguarded for a future station when development came forward on the brownfield and industrial sites.
 A station was also initially proposed at Oriental Road; however this was discounted at an early stage and the site is now flanked by several developments.
 The potential of development on the land at Thames Wharf was on hold for until the late 2010s, as the area was being safeguarded for the route of the Silvertown Tunnel, a new Thames river crossing which opened on 7 April 2025.

 As part of the 2018 budget, the Chancellor announced funding for the DLR to support development in the Royal Docks.
 Following completion of the Silvertown Tunnel, around 5,000 homes will be built on the site, and a new DLR station constructed.